 The course is assessed via a range of methods including seminar activities and written assignments.
 Each module is assessed on an individual basis and may include a variety of the methods listed above.

-On successful completion of the course you will receive a BA (Hons) degree in Educational Leadership - Children's Workforce (Top-up).
+On successful completion of the course you will receive a BA (Hons) degree in Leading Children’s Learning and Development.
 Graduates with the appropriate grades may progress to Masters-level, PGCE courses or into employment.